+Auschwitz-Birkenau marks a dark chapter in history.
+The former German Nazi concentration and extermination camp in Poland remind humanity of the torture and violent past of the region.
 Auschwitz-Birkenau is not a joyful tourist place but a reminder of the horrors of Nazi Germany.
-Visitors must behave with due solemnity and utmost respect for those who perished in the dark age.
-Here’s a guide to the Auschwitz-Birkenau opening hours.
+Visitors must behave with due solemnity and utmost respect for those who perished in the death camps.
+Read on too explore our guide on Auschwitz-Birkenau opening hours.

-A. The Auschwitz-Birkenau opening hours vary based on the month.
+The Auschwitz-Birkenau opening hours vary based on the month.
 The opening hours are 7:30 AM to 2 PM in December, 7:30 AM to 3 PM in January & November, 7:30 AM to 4 PM in February, 7:30 AM to 5 PM in March & October, 7:30 AM to 6 PM in April, May, & September, and 7:30 AM to 7 PM in June, July, & August.

-A. Auschwitz-Birkenau is closed on January 1, December 25, and on Easter.
+Auschwitz-Birkenau is closed on January 1, December 25, and on Easter.

-A. Yes, Auschwitz-Birkenau is open on public holidays except January 1, December 25, and Easter.
+Yes, Auschwitz-Birkenau is open on public holidays except January 1, December 25, and Easter.

-A. Auschwitz-Birkenau entry is restricted by reservations in advance.
+Auschwitz-Birkenau entry is restricted by reservations in advance.
 You can expect a considerable number of tourists on holidays.

-A. Auschwitz-Birkenau opening hours on public holidays remain the same as the regular timings.
+Auschwitz-Birkenau opening hours on public holidays remain the same as the regular timings.